Beverly Hills Divorce Lawyer Pursues Correct Spousal Support Orders

 A couple or the court can determine which types of support one spouse will receive in a negotiated agreement or by order of the court.
 A spouse can receive different types of Spousal Support during and after the divorce for varying amounts and for different periods of time.
 The five types of spousal support allowed in California divorces are as follows:

 - Temporary Spousal Support: This type of Spousal Support is awarded to a spouse while the divorce proceedings are ongoing and the couple is separated.
-Temporary Spousal Support typically ends when the divorce is finalized, but another type of Spousal Support can kick in once the settlement is final.
+Temporary Spousal Support typically ends when the divorce is finalized, but another type of Spousal Support can kick in once the settlement is finalized.
 This type of spousal support is meant to cover daily expenses and the costs of hiring an attorney.

 - Rehabilitative Spousal Support: Rehabilitative Spousal Support provides spousal support for a specific duration of time after the divorce is finalized and can either be a set time period or ends on a triggering event.
 This type of Spousal Support payment is meant to provide support to the lesser-earning spouse so that he or she can become self-sufficient through the acquisition of job skills, training, or education.
 Rehabilitative Spousal Support is typically awarded when one spouse made sacrifices in his or her own career to support the higher-earning spouse or to raise the family.